 The Painless platform contains two projects aimed at developing new treatments for pain.
-Both projects involve non-opiates, which is important to emphasize, because of the inherent risk associated with opiates for abuse, overdose and secondary injuries - which has led to avoidance of opiates as first-line treatment for pain.
-Despite this treatment problem they are still frequently used, for which reason the need for new non-opiate treatments is great.
+Both projects involve non-opioids, which is important to emphasize, because of the inherent risk associated with opioids for abuse, overdose and secondary injuries - which has led to avoidance of opioids as first-line treatment for pain.
+Despite this treatment problem they are still frequently used, for which reason the need for new non-opioid treatments is great.

 In January 2020, a drug candidate in the clinical development phase aimed at treating neuropathic pain, ACD440, was in-licensed.
 This project is an important strategic in-licensing that strengthens the company's current clinical portfolio.
 The ACD440 project has its origins in Big Pharma and is based on strong scientific grounds.
 The 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of and insights into TRPV1, the biological system that serves as the basis for ACD440 and is central to temperature regulation and pain.
 The compound that is being developed as a gel for topical treatment has previously undergone clinical trials, but at that time as oral treatment.
-As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was completed in April 2021 and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
+As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was read in April 2021 and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
 The efficacy of ACD440 was clearly significant compared with placebo.
 The compound was also well tolerated as a topical gel on the skin, indicating good suitability for further clinical development as topical treatment for neuropathic pain conditions.
-During the first quarter of 2022, the FDA provided feedback regarding the material and documentation submitted for a pre-IND meeting.
-The response was informative and in June 2022, the company initiated a Phase II trial with ACD440 in patients with peripheral neuropathic pain.
-This double-blind, placebo-controlled, randomized cross-over study aims to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
-The study results are expected in mid-2023.
+During the first guarter of 2022, the FDA provided feedback regarding the material and documentation submitted for a pre-IND meeting.
+The response provided important information for the planning and structuring of the continued clinical development program, and in June 2022, the company initiated a Phase II trial with ACD440 in patients with peripheral neuropathic pain.
+This study aimed to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
+AlzeCure reported top-line results from the study in May 2023, while the more detailed results from the study were presented at the international pain conference, EFIC, in September 2023.
+Data from the study showed that ACD440 could demonstrate positive proof-of-mechanism (PoM) results in patients with chronic peripheral neuropathic pain; in other words, the drug candidate had an effect on the intended target mechanism.
+A clear and significant analgesic effect was observed in pain induced by cold and heat.
+These positive POM results from this Phase II clinical trial were in line with previously reported Phase I results.
+Moreover, it was observed that ACD440 was well tolerated as a topical gel on the skin, demonstrating good suitability for further clinical development.